onlyquake/xonotic-wiki/Democapture.md

 (to mand1nga: why is this a cvar, not a command?)

-You can get a list of all camera cvars and their descriptions by typing “camera\_” into the console and then hitting tab.
+You can get a list of all camera cvars and their descriptions by typing `camera_` into the console and then hitting tab.
 You’ll also see the current value as well as the default value inside brackets, so don’t be shy to fiddle around with them :)

 Advanced capturing
 ==================